WordPress/rollback-update-failure/README.md

 The assumption is that most of the errors in large plugins/themes occurs during the `copy_dir()` part of `WP_Upgrader::install_package()`.
 There is at least one additional Trac tickets that is needed as well, [#52342](https://core.trac.wordpress.org/ticket/52342).

-Requires Trac ticket [#]() in order to do the acutal rollback in the event of a plugin/theme update failure.
+Requires Trac ticket [#52831](https://core.trac.wordpress.org/ticket/52381) in order to do the acutal rollback in the event of a plugin/theme update failure.

 There will be messaging in the `update-core.php` page in the event of an error and successful or unsuccessful rollback.
-No messaging is available, other than an update failure during a _shiny_ update.

 ## Testing